 Teen Drivers

-According to the latest data available from the National Highway Traffic Safety Administration (NHTSA), the number of teen motor-vehicle occupant deaths increased for the first time in four years.
-Occupant fatalities in 2020 totaled 2,419, up 15.6% from 2,093 in 2019.
-Motor-vehicle crashes continue to be the number one cause of death for U.S. teens.
-NHTSA also estimates that the total number of deaths among teens ages 13 to 19, including pedestrian and bicycle incidents, was 2,738 in 2020 and averaging more than seven deaths per day.
+According to the latest data available from the National Highway Traffic Safety Administration (NHTSA), the number of teen motor-vehicle occupant deaths increased for the second consecutive year.
+Occupant fatalities in 2021 totaled 2,723, up 11.2% from 2,448 in 2020.
+Motor-vehicle crashes continue to be the number one cause of preventable death for U.S. teens.
+NHTSA also estimates that the total number of deaths among teens ages 13 to 19, including pedestrian and bicycle incidents, was 3,058 in 2021 and averaging more than eight deaths per day.

 • Chart